buildbuddy-io/buildbuddy/docs/rbe-platforms.md

   - `2GB`: 2 GB
   - `4.5GB`: 4.5 GB

+### Execution timeout properties

+BuildBuddy supports some execution properties that affect action execution timeouts.
+Timeouts are specified as durations like `1s`, `15m`, or `1h`.

+- `default-timeout`: The execution timeout used if a timeout is not otherwise specified.
+This is useful for specifying timeouts on remotely executed build actions, while Bazel's `--test_timeout` flag can be used to specify timeouts for test actions (both locally and remotely).
+Note: Bazel's `--remote_timeout` flag does _not_ affect remote action timeouts.
+- `termination-grace-period`: The time to wait between sending a graceful termination signal to the action and forcefully shutting down the action.
+This is similar to Bazel's `--local_termination_grace_seconds`, which does not apply to remotely executed actions.

 ### Remote persistent worker properties

 Similar to the local execution environment, the remote execution environment may also retain a long-running process acting as a [persistent worker](https://bazel.build/remote/persistent) to help reduce the total cost of cold-starts for build actions with high startup cost.